Establishing a Joint Venture in India

 Corporate joint ventures are regulated by the Companies Act, 2013 and the Limited Liability Partnership Act, 2008.

-Corporate JVs will also be subject to the country’s tax laws, The Foreign Exchange Management Act of 1999, labor laws (such as the Minimum Wage Act, 1948, Industrial Disputes Act, 1947, and state-specific shops and establishment legislation), The Competition Act of 2002, and various industry-specific laws.
+Corporate JVs will also be subject to the country’s tax laws, The Foreign Exchange Management Act of 1999, labor laws (such as Code on Wages Act, 2019, Industrial Disputes Act, 1947, and state-specific shops and establishment legislation), The Competition Act of 2002, and various industry-specific laws.

 A JV may be formed with any of the business entities existing in India.